 Today, blogging has become a profession for many.
 However, most professional bloggers start out as hobbyist bloggers.
 And while the blogging journey varies for different people, there are several stages of the journey when a blogger thinks of shifting from their existing blogging platform to a new one.
 WordPress is a popular name for blogging across the internet.
-But, what many bloggers don’t know is that there are two versions of the platform: a self-hosted one and a hosted one.
-While the former is available in the form of WordPress.org, the latter one is available in the form of WordPress.com.
-How are both different and when should either of them be used?
-Let us find out the differences:
+There are two categories; whether WordPress.org or WordPress.com need to be implemented while building your website requires an in-depth discussion.

 Domain Name & Ownership Of Content:- The .com version provides a subdomain for your blog for free whereas the .org version requires you to buy a domain name for your blog.
 Additionally, the content on a .com blog is not owned by the user but the content on the latter is fully owned by the user.

 Scope Of Customization:- The source code of the .com version cannot be modified while the source code of the .org version can be modified, thereby giving immense scope for customization for a blog built on the latter.
 Moreover, there exists a wide range of WordPress Plugins (15000+) available for the .org version and there are only 15-20 plugins available for use for the blogs on the .com version.

 WordPress.org offers a wide range of flexibility to developers who are able to customize the website on their own.
 For example, by installing several WordPress themes you can make many changes to the website, in terms of designs and functionalities.

 Design Choices:- There is a large variety of themes (ie 1500 +) available for the .org version while there are only a few themes (200 to be exact) available for the .com version.
 Therefore, bloggers on the former version enjoy more design choices.